ArchieDworakowski/Pico-PIN-bruteforcer/README.md

 - Add handling for when Pico correctly guesses PIN.

-- Add more choice of PINs to try (e.e choose amount of digits etc.).
+- Add more choice of PINs to try (e.e choose amount of digits, or popular combinations etc).

+- Test on operating systems other than Android

 ## Bugs